Can my child start earlier than the age of 6?

 Yes, of course!
 Sarum Swords is for both boys and girls.

 How do I pay for Sarum Swords classes?

 We will send you an enrolment form for completion.
-We will require return of the form with payment by cheque at least one week prior to your childs first class.
+We will require return of the form with payment by cash, cheque or bank transfer at least one week prior to your childs first class.

 Can I come along for a trial session?

 It may be possible to arrange either to come and watch a session or to take part in a free trial session depending on class numbers.
 Please contact Coach John Routledge to discuss.

 What do Sarum Swords classes cost, and what does this cover?

 The full 12 week term costs; £54 per child if they are doing one half hour session per week or £84 for either two half hour sessions a week or one full hour session a week.
 This covers costs such as coaching, venue fees, equipment and administration.